British watchdog plans investigation into Amazon's use of data - FT

-Britain's competition watchdog is planning a formal competition investigation into e-commerce company Amazon.com Inc (AMZN.O), the Financial Times reported on Thursday, citing three unidentified people familiar with the situation.
+(Reuters) - Britain’s competition watchdog is planning a formal competition investigation into e-commerce company Amazon.com Inc, the Financial Times reported on Thursday, citing three unidentified people familiar with the situation.

 The Competition and Markets Authority has been analysing Amazon’s business for months, the newspaper said, adding regulator was focusing on how the online retailer uses the data it collects on its platform.